Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Characterization of translations

-\begin{prop} Let $X$ be a surface possibly with boundary and $f$ a homeomorphism on $X$ such that every curve in $X$ is $f$--wandering and $X$ filled by its curves.
-Then every arc in $X$ with endpoints on $\partial X$ is $f$--wandering.
+\begin{prop} Let $X$ be a connected surface, possibly with boundary, cut by its curves.
+Let $f$ be a homeomorphism of $X$ such that every curve in $X$ is $f$--wandering and no line in the boundary is $f$--wandering.
+Then every essential arc $\gamma$ in $X$ is $f$--wandering.

+Moreover, if $X$ is equipped with a complete hyperbolic metric with totally geodesic boundary and if an essential arc $\gamma$ has both endpoints on the same oriented line $\ell$ which is $f$-invariant, then both endpoints of $f^n(\gamma)^*$ go to infinity in the same direction along $\ell$ as $n\to\infty$.

 \end{prop}

 \begin{proof}